iamsh4shank/Aerglo/README.md

 * Sklearn library

 ## :key: Contribution
 This project is far away from perfect so it would be great if you contribute to make it great.
 Few ideas I can provide like you can enhance this tool by adding more API functionalities or also enable .csv instead of just processing on .npy for galaxy classification.
-Also a lot of anaysis part can be introduced in the tool.
+Also, a lot of analysis part can be introduced in the tool.
 Hope to see good your contributions.

 ## :wrench: How to use Aerglo

 1. Clone the repository
-1. Go to folder and type ```python3.6 aerglo_fetch <choice>```, for choice see ```How it Workes```section.
+1. Go to the folder and type ```python3.6 aerglo_fetch <choice>```, for choice see ```How it Workes```section.